-Not only can they increase the natural light into a room, but they can also make a place feel bigger, airier as well as providing a panoramic view of the outside world.
+Not only can they increase the natural light into a room, but they can also make a place feel bigger, airier and provide a panoramic view of the outside world.

 This type of window-door can open inwards or outwards, although most customers choose the outside folding option to maximise room space inside.
 When selecting inside folding, be aware that doors might brush against furniture as they are opened.

-Bi-folds can incorporate a standard style door, usually at one end or the other, which you can open or close without having to fold all the panels.
+Bi-folds can incorporate a standard style door, usually at one end or the other, which you can open or close without folding all the panels.
 Where feasible, doors can be rebated into the floor with weather protected tracks and provide a low threshold and smooth access.

 Sliding doors operate like horizontal sash windows, with panes moving over each other from side to side.
 Unlike bi-folds, you cannot open up the whole wall with a sliding door.
 They can be built to 'disappear' into wall pockets, but a solid wall is still needed to contain the pocket.